-Paragraph 8 states 'Achieving sustainable development means that the planning system has three overarching objectives, which are interdependent and need to be pursued in mutually supportive ways (so that opportunities can be taken to secure net gains across each of the different objectives):-

-- a) An economic objective
+Paragraph 8 states 'Achieving sustainable development means that the planning system has three overarching objectives, which are interdependent and need to be pursued in mutually supportive ways (so that opportunities can be taken to secure net gains across each of the different objectives) :- a) An economic objectiveb) A social objectivec) An environmental objective'

-- b) A social objective

-- c) An environmental objective'

 Paragraph 11 states 'Plans and decisions should apply a presumption in favour of sustainable development.
-For decision-taking this means:- i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole'.
+For decision-taking this means :- c) Approving development proposals that accord with an up-to-date development plan without delay; or d) Where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless :- i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole'.